-21.1.3.8 Mechanical
+21.1.3.9 Mechanical

 All the old milling and processing equipment will be re-used to the fullest extent possible.
-However, when the Shafter project ceased operations in 2013, some of the mechanical processing equipment was sold back to the bank (Orion).
+However, when the Shafter project ceased operations in 2013, some of the mechanical processing equipment was sold back to the bank (Orion) for \$3.5 million.
 Fortunately, the bank never removed any of the equipment from site and it currently remains in-place on their foundations.

 All of the equipment that was sold to Orion is still available for re-purchase.
-Orion has been contacted, and has confirmed that the equipment could be repurchased for a deemed upfront value of US\$4.2 million.

-For the purposes of the estimate, SE has assumed that the equipment can be re-purchased at the discussed price of \$4.2 million.
+Aurcana reports that an agreement with Orion has been made, using Aurcana stock with a \$0.5 million down payment to repurchase the bank owned equipment, however stockholder approval is required for the agreement to be completed.
+Aurcana believes that the repurchase of process equipment will be approved by it's shareholders.
+For the purposes of the estimate, SE has assumed that the equipment can be re-purchased in this transaction, and is not included in the economic evaluation of the project.
 Although not all of the Orion owned equipment will be re-used, it is assumed that all will be re-purchased.
 This estimate does not include any costs for removing superfluous equipment.

-Equipment items that will be re-purchased from Orion are shown in Table 21.8 (See the SE section 21 report attached as an appendix for photographs of existing equipment).
+Equipment items that will be re-purchased from Orion are shown in Table 21.7 (See the SE section 21 report attached as an appendix for photographs of existing equipment).

-Photo Item Closing Buy Back @ WDV Comments \$000's 000's 1001 JW Jones Nordberg 32x40 Jaw Crushing Plant \$99.0 \$118.8 1002 Symons /Nordberg Cone Crus hing/Screening Plant \$178.1 \$213.8 1008 Refurbished Koppers 14x24 Ball Mill - NJB \$670.7 \$804.9 1009 New Pinion & Bull Gear \$215.8 \$259.0 1010 New 3,000 HP Motor \$233.0 \$279.6 Used 3,000 0 HP Motor - requires repairs - - 1011 New Ball Mill Liner Change \$238.8 \$286.5 1021 Cyanco System w/ 25,000 Gal Tank refurbished \$102.4 \$122.9 Only the tank will be re-us ed 1022 Agitators w/ Gear Boxes (3-each) \$105.2 \$126.2 Only one of the three will be re-used 1024 Thickeners w/ Bridges & Mechanisms (2-each) \$83.4 \$100.1 1027 TPH Used Filter Press \$369.0 \$442.8 This filter will not be re-used 1028 TPH New Filter Press \$503.0 \$603.6 1029 Chines e Filter Press \$271.1 \$325.3 1036 Refinery Filter Press Micronics \$163.0 \$195.6 1038 Mercury Scrubber & Melting Furnace \$72.3 \$86.8 1039 New Refinery Retort \$66.1 \$79.3 Masaba S tacking Conveyor (36" X 150'), 24" \$129.1 \$154.9 Totals \$3,500.0 \$4,200.0 Re-pay bank \$4.2MM
+Table 21.7 Bank Owned Process Equipment

+Photo Item Comments

+1001 JW Jones Nordberg 32x40 Jaw Crushing Plant

+1002 Symons /Nordberg Cone Crus hing/Screening Plant

+1008 Refurbished Koppers 14x24 Ball Mill - NJB

+1009 New Pinion & Bull Gear

+1010 New 3,000 HP Motor

+Used 3,000 HP Motor - requires repairs

+1011 New Ball Mill Liner Change

+1021 Cyanco System w/ 25,000 Gal Tank refurbished Only the tank will be re-us ed

+1022 Agitators w/ Gear Boxes (3-each) Only one of the three will be re-used

+1024 Thickeners w/ Bridges & Mechanisms (2-each)

+1027 TPH Used Filter Press This filter will not be re-used

+1028 TPH New Filter Press

+1029 Chines e Filter Press

+1036 Refinery Filter Press Micronics

+1038 Mercury Scrubber & Melting Furnace

+1039 New Refinery Retort

+Masaba Stacking Conveyor (36" X 150'), 24"